synadia-labs/showcase/README.md

 # Showcase

-This repository contains publically accessble demos that Synadia has available that shows off the capabilities of NATS.io
+This repository contains information regarding publically accessble and published demo applications from Synadia Communication.

-Each directory:
-- Has a `walkthrough.md` file
-- Optional: has source code
-- Optional: has artwork and logos
-- Optional: has a link to a walkthrough video
-- Optional: has a link to a blog post
+Each directory at a minimum has a `walkthrough.md` file, describing what the demo is and how it works.